 The ESU’s Board of Governors, elected from its Membership, serve as trustees of the charity.
 The Board meets regularly four times a year and is responsible for setting the strategic direction of the organisation and oversees the work of the team at Dartmouth House, the ESU’s international Headquarters.

-The Board is presided over by the Chairman, Lord Paul Boateng, who is supported by three officers – two Deputy Chairmen and the Treasurer – along with ten further Governors.
+The Board is presided over by the Chairman, Lord Paul Boateng, who is supported by three officers – two Deputy Chairmen and the Treasurer – along with twelve further Governors.

 Her Royal Highness The Princess Royal is the President of the English-Speaking Union.
 She succeeded her father, His Royal Highness The Duke of Edinburgh, who retired in 2011.